-Same-sex spouses of U.S. citizens are now eligible to obtain lawful permanent residence in the U.S. Since the U.S. Supreme Court’s ruling on June 26, 2013, striking down the Defense of Marriage Act (DOMA), U.S. Citizenship & Immigration Services has been processing and granting green cards to same-sex spouses of U.S. citizens.
+Same-sex spouses of U.S. citizens are now eligible to obtain lawful permanent residence in the U.S. Since the U.S. Supreme Court's ruling on June 26, 2013, striking down the Defense of Marriage Act (DOMA), U.S. Citizenship & Immigration Services has been processing and granting green cards to same-sex spouses of U.S. citizens.
 In fact, all derivative visas for spouses should now be available to same-sex spouses of principal visaholders, as well as any other type of immigration relief or benefit based upon marriage to a U.S. citizen.
-If you have an issue regarding marriage equality rights in Fort Lauderdale or Davie, contact our immigration attorneys today.

 The list of U.S. states that currently allow same-sex marriage: